iHeadWater/hydrodatasource/README.md

 To address this, we conceived the hydrodatasource repository, aiming to provide a unified way of organizing these data sources for better utilization in scientific research and production, especially within the context of watersheds.
 For information on currently available public datasets, please visit: [hydrodataset](https://github.com/OuyangWenyu/hydrodataset).

-Specifically, this repository aims to provide a unified pathway for acquiring, managing, and using watershed hydrological data, making the computation of hydrological models, particularly AI-based models, more convenient.
+To be more specific, the goal of this repository is to provide a unified pathway and method for watershed hydrological data management and usage, making hydrological model calculations, especially those based on artificial intelligence, more convenient.

+Regarding the part about data acquisition, since it involves a process with significant manual and semi-automatic intervention, we have placed these contents in a separate repository: [HydroDataCompiler](https://github.com/iHeadWater/HydroDataCompiler).
+Once it is relatively perfected, we will open source this repository.

 ## How many data sources are there